MatejVitek/SSBC/README.md

 When running the code on the MOBIUS and SBVPI datasets you may encounter the following warning:

 	Warning: Extra info file not found.
 Only information parsed from file names will be available.
 This is safe to ignore if you only wish to run the experiments included in the scripts on MOBIUS.
-If you wish to design your own experiments based on the subject attributes available in the datasets (age, gender, presence of lenses, eye conditions, etc. — see the [dataset descriptions](https://sclera.fri.uni-lj.si/datasets.html) for detailed information), you'll have to edit the `extra_info_path` argument of the `from_dir` method in the corresponding file (`datasets/mobius.py` or `datasets/sbvpi.py`) to point to the correct path of the subject information file (which you should have received with the dataset).
+If you wish to design your own experiments based on the subject attributes available in the datasets (age, gender, presence of lenses, eye conditions, etc.—see the [dataset descriptions](https://sclera.fri.uni-lj.si/datasets.html) for detailed information), you'll have to edit the `extra_info_path` argument of the `from_dir` method in the corresponding file (`datasets/mobius.py` or `datasets/sbvpi.py`) to point to the correct path of the subject information file (which you should have received with the dataset).

 ## Plotting and evaluation
 The plotting and quantitative evaluation is handled by `plot.py`.
 This script takes as input the `.pkl` files produced by `compute.py` and creates and saves various different plot figures and textual quantitative evaluations.
 To run the script, use the following syntax: